By implementing operators that are appropriate for your class,

-You can implement MATLAB® operators (+, *, >, etc.) to work with objects of your class.
-Do this by defining the associated class methods.
+You can implement MATLAB operators to work with objects of your class.
+To implement operators, define the associated class methods.

 q + p p + q